Resources for SOBL Faculty

 You will receive a response via email from Denise Green within 1-2 days after completing the funding request form.

-2. After request is approved by Denise*, complete Chrome River Pre-Approval for Travel/Vehicle/Staff Training.
-Denise will provide fund, org, and program information.
-Chrome River pre-approval must be initiated at least four weeks prior to travel or event.
+Denise will provide the fund, organization, and program information.
+Please be advised that Chrome River pre-approval must be initiated at least four weeks prior to travel or event.

 For all computer, hardware and software** purchases, a quote must be requested from the office of Information and Technology Services before the purchase can be made.
 If you have a specific technology request, you may work directly with someone in I.T.S.